Description

 • Looking at the maximum drop from peak to valley of -31.4 days in the last 5 years of Costco, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-24.5 days)

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -20.7 days is smaller, thus worse.
+• During the last 3 years, the maximum reduction from previous high is -20.7 days, which is smaller, thus worse than the value of -18.8 days from the benchmark.

 MaxDuration:

-• During the last 3 years, the maximum days below previous high is 224 days, which is greater, thus worse than the value of 87 days from the benchmark.
+• During the last 3 years, the maximum days under water is 248 days, which is higher, thus worse than the value of 87 days from the benchmark.

 AveDuration: